The 1999 Richmond Conference

 The conference was truly an international affair, with the roster of presenters a virtual who's who of world sindonology.
 Many of the attendees in the large audience also came from around the globe.
 Just a few of the countries represented include Mexico, Italy, Spain, Australia, Canada and Brasil.
 Unfortunately, a number of scheduled presenters from outside the United States were unable to attend.
 I have still included their names and topics in the Schedule of the conference below, although their photographs were obviously not available.
 I hope to be able to include some of their papers on the website in the near future.
 I was able to gather some of the speakers together for an impromptu photograph, which I have included here:

 Richmond Conference Sindonologists (l to r): Paul Maloney, unidentified guest,

 David Fornof, David Alexander, Keith Propp, Rebecca Jackson, Kevin Moran,

 Pete Schumacher, John Iannone, John Jackson, Mark Guscin, Fr.
 Walter Abbott,

-Connie Apple, Dr. Gil Lavoie, Bryan Walsh, unidentified guest, Mary Hines,
+Connie Apple, Dr. Gil Lavoie, Bryan Walsh, Dr. Mark W. Foreman, Mary Hines,

 Roger Bassett, Fr.
 Kim Dreisbach, Emanuela Marinelli, Gary Habermas,